mdozmorov/R_notes/README.md

-# Data science in R
+# Data science in R notes

 # Table of content